 So she and staff created an “alternative labeling project” to foster dialogue around the painting labels.
 The museum staff offered three labels (“tombstones” in museum lingo) to sum up the painting of Mary Rozet Smith and invited visitors to weigh in.
-They were:

 Interim director for the JAHHM Lisa Junkin was on staff for the alternative labeling project.
 She says they received many responses to the labels, ranging from hate mail to fan mail, and everything in between.

 “Occasionally there’s also a sense of fear or anger that we’d be telling that story, especially around young people,” Junkin says.
 “There have been teachers who have cut off the educators from telling the story of the relationship or who have covered over the label when students walk by — even though both the educators and the label don’t use the term lesbian with younger groups.”